 Following graduation, Emily moved to Washington, DC for an internship at a conservative nonprofit, where she went on to serve as the assistant to the executive vice president for almost five years.
 During that time, she gained extensive experience writing and editing various projects, including speeches, book forwards, op eds and letters.
 Most importantly, it was at this office where Emily met her husband Nicholas, a transplant from Wisconsin, and they married in March 2016 in Virginia, where they continue to live.

 They welcomed their first child, Evelyn Grace, just shy of their one year anniversary in March 2017, and she was joined shortly after by Thomas Fulton in June 2018.
-Emily’s experience of repeat C sections, two failed methods of NFP and a lack of resources to navigate the difficulties she faced became the driving force behind her writing and work in the area of fertility awareness.
-Emily is currently trying to identify and treat the cause of secondary infertility, a consequence of her second C section, and the experience has added new dimensions to her voice and advocacy in the field.
+Emily’s experience of repeat traumatic C sections, two failed methods of NFP and a lack of resources to navigate the difficulties she faced became the driving force behind her writing and work in the area of fertility awareness.
+Beginning in 2020, Emily experienced a short stint of secondary infertility, and while in the process of discovering the root cause, ended up with her third surprise pregnancy.
+The experience has added new dimensions to her voice and advocacy in the field.

 In October 2020, Emily cofounded the nonprofit FAbM Base, the fertility awareness database where science and real life intersect, where she serves as president.
 The website, www.fabmbase.org, launched in October 2021.
 Her cofounder, Mary Bruno, is a New Orleans native and resident, the founder of White Lotus Blooming, and Creighton practitioner.
 Together, Emily and Mary endeavor to make fertility awareness accessible for women of all fertility stages, faiths and backgrounds.
 Through their organization, they currently collaborate with Catholic diocese, other nonprofits and fertility awareness professionals to transform the landscape in fertility awareness education, access, and practical implementation.

 In April 2021, Emily launched her coaching service in order to provide a safe, non-judgmental space for women to process the difficult realities many couples face through practicing NFP.
 She also helps women understand the basics of fertility awareness and empowers them to choose the method that would best suit their lifestyle and fertility needs.
 Since the launch, Emily has served dozens of women across all stages of life, and the demand for her services is exploding.
-She is currently filing for LLC status, and is serving as consultant and co-developer for a program to train and certify other fertility awareness coaches.
+She is currently taking a break from coaching due to pregnancy, but is serving as a consultant for a program to train and certify other fertility awareness coaches.

 Emily is a cradle Catholic with a deep love for her faith that has been hard won through experiences of spiritual dryness and abandonment.
 She allows her experiences to inform her voice, seeking to share her faith in a manner that is truthful, charitable, and rooted in curiosity.
 She has a deep thirst for the truth about sex and marriage, and spends her free time reading Church documents, including Gaudium et Spes, Casti Connubii, Humanae Vitae, Mulieris Dignitatem, the Catechism of the Catholic Church, and Theology of the Body.
 As a result of her research, spiritual direction, and prayer, Emily is outspoken against incoherent ideologies such as providentialism and the offshoots of Jansenism, both of which attack the goodness, truth and beauty of the totality of Church teaching on human dignity, sex, marriage and family planning.